The Twelve Kingdoms: Video games

 Konami has released in Japan two games based on Twelve Kingdoms, both produced by Takashi Shimomichi.
 They are Juuni Kokuki: Guren no Shirube Koujin no Michi and Juuni Kokuki: Kakukakutaru Oudou Kouryoku no Uka.
 Both games contain footage from the anime and many stills of the characters are used during conversation and during battle.
 The games are sprite-based, with small sprites used on-screen and larger, highly animated sprites used during battle.

 Juuni Kokuki: Guren no Shirube Koujin no Michi was released for PlayStation 2 on August 28, 2003.
 It follows Yoko's journey to becoming Empress of Kei.
 While classified as an RPG, it is often described as an adventure game.
 The game was re-released in Konami's The Best lineup on June 9, 2004.
 Yoko is capable of summoning Keiki's Shirei into battle as well as having additional party members.

 Juuni Kokuki: Kakukakutaru Oudou Kouryoku no Uka was released for PlayStation 2 on April 4, 2004, and is a sequel to the first game, continuing with Yoko's problems after she becomes the monarch of Kei.
 Game data from the first game can be loaded into the second.
 This game contains more RPG elements than the first with party-/menu-based battles becoming standard.
 Many of the event scenes are pulled from the novels but there are also scenes made just for the game.

+Musical

+In February 2025 the novel was announced to be turned into a musical.
+It adapted the first arc, Shadow of the Moon, Sea of Shadow.
+The musical opened in December 2025 at Nissay Theatre in Tokyo, before moving through Fukuoka, Osaka, and Aichi in the following January and February.
+The musical was directed by Kazuya Yamada, with scripting and song lyrics by Tsuneyasu Motoyoshi, and music composition by Erika Fukusawa.
+The role of Youko Nakajima was double-cast, with a different actress depending on the world she is in.
+The announced cast list is as follows: